-The 2025 Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), and a supplemental resolution for the 2025 Bonds entitled "Three Hundred Seventieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series B-1 and 2025 Series B-2" (the "2025 Series B-1/B-2 Supplemental Resolution") adopted by the Members of the Corporation on April 7, 2025.
-The General Resolution and the 2025 Series B-1/B-2 Supplemental Resolution are referred to herein, collectively, as the "Resolutions."
+The 2025 Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), a supplemental resolution for the 2025 Series C Bonds entitled "Three Hundred Seventy-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series C-1 and 2025 Series C-2" (the "2025 Series C-1/C-2 Supplemental Resolution") adopted by the Members of the Corporation on June 3, 2025, a supplemental resolution for the 2025 Series D Bonds entitled "Three Hundred Seventy-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series D" (the "2025 Series D Supplemental Resolution") adopted by the Members of the Corporation on June 3, 2025, and a supplemental resolution for the 2025 Series E Bonds entitled "Three Hundred Seventy-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series E" (the "2025 Series E Supplemental Resolution" and, together with the 2025 Series C-1/C-2 Supplemental Resolution and the 2025 Series D Supplemental Resolution, the "2025 Supplemental Resolutions") adopted by the Members of the Corporation on June 3, 2025.
+The General Resolution and the 2025 Supplemental Resolutions are referred to herein, collectively, as the "Resolutions."
 Part II of this Official Statement sets forth additional information concerning the Corporation, the Act, the Program (as such term is defined below) and the Bonds Outstanding.